MauriceHibbert-GRC/grc-portfolio/README.md

 ---

-*This portfolio will continue to grow with new projects demonstrating my skills across IT audit, risk management, and compliance.*
+*This portfolio will continue to grow with new projects demonstrating my skills across IT audit, governance, risk management, and compliance.*